numeraire92/second_assignment/slides/Problemset2.md

 ------------------------

-Plugging this into company 1’s best response in equlibrium, we’ll get:
+Plugging this into company 1’s best response in equilibrium, we’ll get:
 $$
     q_1^* = 40 - \frac{\left( \frac{80-q_3^*-q_4^*}{3} \right)+q_3^*+q_4^*}{2} ~~~\Rightarrow~~~ q_1^*=\frac{80-q_3^*-q_4^*}{3}$$ {#eq:q1st2}
 Substituting these two formulas in the best reponse of company 3 in